 - Study sessions, classes, and clubs are constantly in session, keep your voice at a respectful volume.

 - Please be especially mindful and courteous to surrounding businesses during drop-off/pick-up time.
 Please be prompt for drop-off and pick-up.
 We are fortunate to be in such nice business complexes.
 We must be courteous neighbors.
-No shouting, screaming, or running in or around the building or in the parking lot.
-Students may not wait for parents in parking lot or at surrounding businesses.
+No shouting, screaming or running in or around the building or in the parking lot.
+Students may not wait for parents in the parking lot or at surrounding businesses.
 Parents may not wait for students in our parking lots.

 - In order to maintain a clean facility, students are responsible for cleaning up their own messes.

 Discipline and Guidance

 We do not foresee any issues with any students.
 We work to prevent behavior problems by establishing consistent, understandable limits and by providing an environment with minimal frustrations.
 If inappropriate behavior does occur, our teachers respond with sensitivity and skill to help the child understand why the behavior is unacceptable and how to modify it.
 We do not administer physical punishment or public shaming at any time.